Neolex-Security/WaybackRust/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -o, --output <FILE>                   Name of the file to write the list of urls (default: print on stdout) -t, --threads <numbers of threads>    The number of threads you want. (default: 10)
+    -d, --delay <delay in milliseconds>    Make a delay between each request (this stops multhreading) -o, --output <FILE>                    Name of the file to write the list of urls (default: print on stdout) -t, --threads <numbers of threads>     The number of threads you want. (default: 10)

 ARGS:
     <domain>    Get urls from this domain